dustinlyons/nixos-config/README.md

 ### Create a private secrets repository
 This configuration assumes you have a private `nix-secrets` repository that holds age-encrypted files.

+### Fork this repository and change it to be your own
+This code is always improving and I hope to make this step very seamless in the future.
+For now, you'll need to quickly scan files for where I've defined `user` at the top and change it to your own username.
+You'll also likely want to change the name of the MacOS flake target, packages and homebrew casks I install, and my Home Manager configuration.
+Just make this repository your own.

 ## For MacOS
 ### Install dependencies
 ```sh